 Choosing the right pegboard involves considering what tools you need to organize and how much weight your pegboard will hold.
 Size and price also factor into your decision.
 Pegboards can be small and inexpensive, or it can be pricey and large enough to hold a workshop’s worth of tools.

 A well-organized pegboard can declutter your kitchen, garage, or workshop while neatly displaying your tools.
-To learn more about the types of pegboards available, continue reading our buying guide.

 A pegboard is a square or rectangular piece of wood, plastic, or metal with evenly spaced holes that can hold hooks and other storage devices.
 With a pegboard, you can easily hang and display tools of nearly any shape or size.